+Art.
 29. The nation is the source of all public power.

+Art.
 30. The legislative power shall be exercised by the Chamber of Deputies.

-31. The executive power shall be entrusted to the President of the Republic, by whom it shall be exercised, with the assistance of the Ministers, under the conditions laid down in the present constitution.
+Art.
+31. The executive power shall be entrusted to the President of the Republic, by whom it shall be exercised, with the assistance of the ministers, under the conditions laid down in the present Constitution.

+Art.
 32. The right to introduce bills shall be vested in the representatives of the Republic and the Chamber of Deputies.

+rt.
 33. Before a law can be promulgated, it must have been adopted by the Chamber.

+Art.
 34. The judicial power shall be exercised in accordance with a statute established by law and affording the necessary guarantees to the judges and persons amenable to their jurisdiction.
 The judges shall be independent and irremovable, within the limits of the law; judgments shall be rendered and executed in the name of the Syrian people.

-Chapter II.-The Legislative Power.
+The Legislative Power

-35. The Chamber of Deputies shall consist of members elected in conformity with the electoral law, which shall be framed in accordance with the principles laid down in the following articles:-
+Art.
+35. The Chamber of Deputies shall consist of members elected in conformity with the electoral law, which shall be framed in accordance with the principles laid down in the following articles.

-36. Every citizen of 20 years of age or upwards shall be entitled to the suffrage, provided that he has not been deprived of his civil rights and that he fulfils the conditions laid down in the electoral law.
+Art.
+36. Every citizen of twenty years of age or upwards shall be entitled to the suffrage, provided that he has not been deprived of his civil rights and that he fulfills the conditions laid down in the electoral law.

+Art.
 37. The electoral law shall institute the system of the secret ballot and shall provide for the representation of religious minorities.

-38. Deputies must be 30 years of age and must fulfil the conditions prescribed by the law.
+Art.
+38. Deputies must be thirty years of age and must fulfill the conditions prescribed by the law.

-39. The duration of Parliaments shall be for a period of 4 years.
+Art.
+39. The duration of Parliaments shall be for a period of four years.

-40. The elections for the renewal of the Chamber shall be carried out within a period of 60 days preceding the expiry of its mandate.
+Art.
+40. The elections for the renewal of the Chamber shall be carried out within a period of sixty days preceding the expiry of its mandate.

+Art.
 41. The method of balloting shall be prescribed by the law.
 Every candidate shall be entitled to take part in the supervision of the electoral procedure, under the conditions prescribed by the law.

+Art.
 42. Every deputy shall represent the whole of the nation and may not accept any restriction of his mandate.

-43. A deputy may also at the same time discharge the functions of a Minister.
+Art.
+43. A deputy may also at the same time discharge the functions of a minister.

-44. The Chamber shall hold two ordinary sessions each year: the first session shall open on the first Tuesday following the 15th March, and shall terminate at the end of May; the second shall open on the first Tuesday following the 15th October, and shall continue till the end of the year.
+Art.
+44. The Chamber shall hold two ordinary sessions each year, the first session shall open on the first Tuesday following March fifteenth, and shall terminate at the end of May; the second shall open on the first Tuesday following October fifteenth, and shall continue till the end of the year.
 The second session shall be primarily devoted to the discussion and the adoption of the budget.

-45. The ordinary sessions shall begin and end automatically on the dates fixed in the preceding article.
+Art.
+45. The ordinary sessions shall begin and end automatically on the date fixed in the preceding article.